suncoast-devs/handbook/lessons/react-hooks/index.md

 }
 ```

 Thus the `ToDoList` is still a functional component.
-It does not maintain state.
+It does not maintain a
-Also the `ToDoListContainer` does not do any rendering, deferring that to the
+state.
+Also, the `ToDoListContainer` does not do any rendering, deferring that
-`ToDoList` component.
+to the `ToDoList` component.

-In this way we get _the best of both worlds_, the stateful component only
+In this way, we get _the best of both worlds_, the stateful component only
 manages state, and the stateless component receives its properties from the
 outside world and is _only_ concerned with rendering content and dispatching
 events.

 ### Can We Do Better?

-Leading up to the `React 16.8.0` release the React developers wanted to address
+Leading up to the `React 16.8.0` release, the React developers wanted to address
-issues that had been noticed over five years of writing, and supporting React
+issues noticed over five years of writing and supporting React based projects.
-based projects.

 Here are the issues these projects would have:

-- It’s hard to reuse stateful logic between components
+- It is hard to reuse stateful logic between components

 Take our `ToDoListContainer` example from above.
-It's real purpose is to manage
+Its real purpose is to manage a
-a list of items that can be added, deleted, sorted, marked complete.
-If we
+list of added, deleted, sorted, and marked complete items.
+If we wanted to reuse
-wanted to reuse this idea for a different domain, say perhaps an entire project,
-it would not be very easy.
+this idea for a different domain, say perhaps an entire project, it would not be
+straightforward.
 It will always want to render a `ToDoList`.
-Various
+Various approaches
-approaches were invented to deal with this.
-For instance we could send the class
+exist to deal with this.
+For instance, we could send the class name of the
-name of the component as one of the `props` to `ToDoListContainer` -- or we
+component as one of the `props` to `ToDoListContainer` -- or we could use the
-could use the fact that `this.props.children` would contain the children of a
+fact that `this.props.children` would contain the children of a component.
+We
-component.
-We could then return something like `return this.props.children`, but
+could then return something like `return this.props.children`, but with a way to
-with a way to _inject_ the `prop` of the `list`.
+_inject_ the `prop` of the `list`.

 However, all of these approaches had drawbacks.